RuiMMCHEIG/TSP-G-Code-Optimizer/README.md

 ## Problems when running the program

-If your program crashes with this kind of message :
+The program might crash with this kind of message :
 ```
 thread `main` panicked at app.rs:...
 called `Option::unwrap()` on a `None` value